cas-mls/cpu2/Readme.md

 ### Flag

-Load instruction - High 1/2 word = 1, Low 1/2 Word = 0
+Load immediate instruction - 1 = High 1/2 word, 0 = Low 1/2 Word.

 1 = NOT for the following instructions: